 The New Forest boasts an impressive array of uncommon and special butterfly species.
 Being...

 The Development Standards Supplementary Planning Document (SPD) was adopted by the Authority on 27 September 2012.
-The SPD becomes a key part of our Local Development Framework.
-As a SPD, it conforms with and supplements many of the policies set out in our Core Strategy and Development Policies DPD (December 2010).
+As an SPD, it conforms with and supplements policies within our adopted development plan.
 It is a material consideration in the determination of planning applications and applies throughout the whole of the National Park.

-The SPD sets out more detail on the requirements for car parking provision associated with new development, sustainable construction and open space provision.
-The document also provides additional guidance on our affordable housing requirements and the consideration of development close to the protected New Forest habitats.
+The SPD sets out more detail on the requirements for open space provision and provides additional guidance on our affordable housing requirements and the consideration of development close to the protected New Forest habitats.

 As required by the relevant Planning Regulations, this is accompanied by an adoption statement and consultation statement.